-1.6.11 Building Mac OS X App Bundles
+2.6.11 Building macOS App Bundles

-Under Mac OS X, PyInstaller always builds a UNIX executable in dist.
+Under macOS, PyInstaller always builds a UNIX executable in dist.
 If you specify --onedir, the output is a folder named myscript containing supporting files and an executable named myscript.
 If you specify --onefile, the output is a single UNIX executable named myscript.
 Either executable can be started from a Terminal command line.
 Standard input and output work as normal through that Terminal window.

-If you specify --windowed with either option, the dist folder also contains an OS X application named myscript. app.
+If you specify --windowed with either option, the dist folder also contains a macOS application named myscript. app.